Universal Containers needs to provide insights on the usability of Agents to drive adoption in the organization.

 Explanation

-Option A (product recommendation prediction) is unrelated to contract cancellations.
+Option A (Product recommendation prediction) is incorrect:

 Universal Containers (UC) has recently received an increased number of support cases.
 As a result, UC has hired more customer support reps and has started to assign some of the ongoing cases to newer reps.